 - 4.1 A.A.
-EXPERIENCE- Many chairpersons say five years of continuous sobriety, some say ten years, but all agree that considerable period of sobriety is desirable.
+Experience Many chairpersons say five years of continuous sobriety, some say ten years, but all agree that considerable period of sobriety is desirable.
 It is suggested that they have served on various Convention committees whether locally, on the mainland or internationally, for a minimum of four years.
 It is also advised that they have served on two of the following committees, or all, and have knowledge of function of the others; Registration, Program, Food and Beverage, Thursday Reception, an Entertainment.
-This would normally include a sound understanding and appreciation of the Steps, Traditions and Concepts - 4.2 LEADERSHIP-A chairperson should be able to organize and lead, yet act like a servant, rather that a dictator.
-This leadership taken should help instill in others a high interest in service.
+This would normally include a sound understanding and appreciation of the Steps, Traditions and Concepts - 4.2 Leadership-A chairperson should be able to organize and lead, yet act like a servant, rather that a dictator.
+Leadership should help instill in others a high interest in service.
 It should also help make sure that some action or discussion is taken on all matters coming before the Steering Committee.
 Leaving no troublesome loose ends.
-The ideal chairperson had considerable planning ability and is able to conduct meetings in an orderly manner. - 4.3 COMMUNICATION The ideal Chairperson is sensitive to the wishes of Convention participants, but is not too personally sensitive.
-This person has an intense desire to see A.A. and the Convention thrives and prospers, but is tolerant of those not able to see beyond their own group's horizon.
-An interesting and meaningful A.A. history to relate at group meetings along with service talk is desirable.
-Having communication skills and the foresight to serve as an elder statesman of the Convention is important to convey the happenings of the Convention Committee meetings to the Steering Committee and the Area. - 4.4 LIVING THE EXAMPLE- One of the greatest services a Chairperson can render A.A. without even realizing it, is simply to live in a way that becomes and example for many members.
+The ideal chairperson had considerable planning ability and is able to conduct meetings in an orderly manner. - 4.3 Communication The ideal Chairperson is sensitive to the wishes of Convention participants, but is not too personally sensitive.
+This person has an intense desire to see A.A. and the Convention thrive and prosper.
+Communication skills and the foresight to serve as an elder statesman of the Convention is important to convey the happenings of the Convention Committee meetings to the Steering Committee and the Area. - 4.4 Living the example One of the greatest services a Chairperson can render A.A. without even realizing it, is simply to live in a way that becomes and example for many members.
 Through watching such an A.A. action, they may come to understand the service to others is part of our personal recovery.

-5. Convention Steering Committee
+5. Convention Steering Committee shall: